CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/controlling-devices.rst

 Devices can be controlled by clicking on the red "DISABLED" button, switching it to "ENABLED".

+.. important:: FRC users must enable the robot in Driver Station while using Tuner X control.

 During this time, the output can be adjusted using the sliders or the text entries below it.

 .. image:: images/highlighting-control-sliders.png
    :alt: Control sliders in the middle of the controls pane
    :width: 70%

-Control modes can be changed utilizing the dropdown below the disable/enable button.
+Control modes can be changed using the dropdown below the disable/enable button.

 .. image:: images/control-dropdown.png
    :alt: The control dropdown below the enable/disable button